AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Experimental Setup

 \section{Experimental Setup}

-An extensive experimental setup has been designed for assessing the performance of AT-MFCGA when dealing with EM scenarios comprising optimization tasks of different nature.
+An extensive experimental setup has been designed to assess the performance of AT-MFCGA when dealing with EM scenarios comprising different optimization tasks.
 Furthermore, experiments are also devised to compare the performance of AT-MFCGA to that of MFEA, MFEA-II and the non-adaptive version of our proposal (MFCGA).
-We also examine the genetic transfer produced among the considered tasks through the execution of AT-MFCGA, and the influence of synergies arisen between these tasks on the adaptive organization of the cellular grid.
+We also examine the genetic transfer resulting from the execution of AT-MFCGA in the considered tasks, and the influence of the synergies that appeared between these tasks on the adaptive organization of the cellular grid.

-As pointed in the introduction of this paper, the experimentation has been conducted over four different well-known combinatorial optimization problems: \begin{itemize}[leftmargin=*] \item TSP, which is arguably one of the most recurrently used problems both for benchmarking purposes, as well as for modeling real-world logistic and transportation problems \cite{bellmore1968traveling}.
+As pointed in the introduction of this paper, the experimentation has been conducted over four different well-known combinatorial optimization problems: \begin{itemize}[leftmargin=*] \item TSP \cite{lawler1985traveling}, which is arguably one of the most recurrent problems used for benchmarking purposes and for modeling real-world logistic and transportation problems.
 A myriad of methods have been applied to this problem, ranging from classical solvers to more recently proposed nature-inspired techniques.
-We refer readers to recent surveys such as \cite{purkayastha2020study} to know additional details on the application and advances around the TSP.

-\item CVRP, which is closely related to the previous TSP, has also played a paramount role in problems arising from the transportation and mobility realms.
-For readers interested on the VRP as a problem, we recommend reference material such as \cite{golden2008vehicle,kallehauge2008formulations}.
+\item CVRP \cite{toth2002vehicle}, which is closely related to the previous TSP, has also played a paramount role in problems arising from the transportation and mobility realms.
+For readers interested in the VRP problem, we recommend reference material such as \cite{osaba2020vehicle}.

-\item QAP \cite{koopmans1957assignment}, whose main goal is to assign a group of facilities to a set of locations towards minimizing the total related cost.
-This problem has been studied in the last few decades in very different areas such as data allocation or scheduling \cite{abdel2018comprehensive}.
+\item QAP \cite{lawler1963quadratic}, whose main goal is to assign a group of facilities to a set of locations, thus minimizing the total related cost.
+This problem has been studied in the last few decades in very different areas such as data allocation or scheduling.

-\item LOP is the last of the problems deemed in this experimentation.
-This classical combinatorial optimization problem can be briefly formulated as the search for the optimal permutation of the rows and columns a $W\times W$ matrix $\mathbf{W}$ comprised by nonnegative values, that maximizes the accumulated value of its upper-diagonal values.
-This formulation allows modeling a diversity of problems arising in assorted areas such as archeology, economics or sports \cite{ceberio2015linear}. \end{itemize}
+\item LOP \cite{bertsimas1997introduction} is the last problem considered in this experimentation.
+This classical combinatorial optimization problem can be briefly formulated as the search for the optimal permutation of the rows and columns of a $W\times W$ matrix $\mathbf{W}$ comprised by nonnegative values, that maximizes the accumulated value of its upper-diagonal values.
+This formulation allows for the modeling of a diversity of problems that arise in assorted areas such as archeology, economics or sports. \end{itemize}